Influencer Whitelisting

 • A payout structure tied to performance, not just content delivery, so creators stay invested in results

-The brands that run whitelisting most effectively treat it as a performance marketing channel with a creator layer on top, not as an influencer marketing campaign with some paid budget attached.
+The brands that run influencer whitelisting most effectively treat it as a performance marketing channel with a creator layer on top, not as an influencer marketing campaign with some paid budget attached.
 That mental shift changes everything: how you brief, how you measure, how you pay, and how you scale.
+For broader frameworks on integrating whitelisting into your wider creator strategy, see our guide on influencer marketing strategy and the latest influencer marketing trends for 2026.

 📦

-Built for scale: Ainfluencer’s hands-off workflow Ainfluencer eliminates the coordination overhead entirely.
+Built for scale: Ainfluencer’s hands-off influencer whitelisting workflow Ainfluencer eliminates the coordination overhead entirely.
 Brands set their terms, creators accept and get paid automatically, and both sides track every collaboration in one place.
 No spreadsheets.
 No DMs.
 No missed renewals.
+Start free.

-Ainfluencer connects brands with pre-vetted creators who understand paid partnerships.
+Ainfluencer connects brands with 5M+ pre-vetted creators who understand paid partnerships.
 Set your niche, your budget, your commission structure, and go.
+Free forever for both brands and creators.

 Get started free →